Extreme Cold: How to Prevent Cold Stress When Working Outdoors

-Outdoor staff that have become accustomed to working in inhospitable conditions are often among those most at risk, though they are also among the least likely to notice the symptoms.
+Outdoor workers that have become accustomed to working in inhospitable conditions are often among those most at risk, though they are also among the least likely to notice the symptoms.

 People with chronic obstructive pulmonary disease (COPD), or indeed any heart-related health issue, are at a greater risk when faced with cold weather.

 7. Preventing Cold Stress

 Wear at least three layers of clothing at all times.
-These should consist of a durable, yet ventilated outer layer to act as a windbreak, a middle layer of wool or fleece to absorb sweat and act as insulation and a well-ventilated inner layer.
+These should consist of a durable, yet ventilated outer layer to act as a windbreak, a middle layer of wool of fleece to absorb sweat and act as insulation and a well-ventilated inner layer.

 Loose clothing is generally more insulating than tight clothing, which can also restrict blood flow, so it is generally better for keeping you warm.
 Always bring extra clothes to work (or store some there).

 A lot of heat can escape from the top of the head, so thermal gear is also important.
 Your ears, face, hands and feet should always be protected.
 In extreme cases, eye protection may be required.

 All footwear must be waterproof and properly protective against the elements, especially damp.